 * * *

 It’s clear that implementing PWA offers a range of wins for businesses.
 It is easily implemented using current web technologies, and delivers a superior experience for users, which in turn raises satisfaction, encourages engagement, and improves conversion.
-JH is already including PWA features in projects, and we believe they will become as commonly used as Responsive Web Design.
+JH is already including PWA features in new projects, and we believe they will soon become as commonly used as Responsive Web Design.

 If you want to find out more about this new technology and how it can take your eCommerce site to the next level, then we’re ready to walk you through the benefits and development considerations, just get in touch.